Betoken/Whitepaper/BetokenWhitepaper.md

 * It provides us with the funding that we need to make progress in the application and community development.
 * People are more familiar with ICOs, so an ICO may have more traction.

+#### 2.1.2 Initial AUM Threshold

+In order to make sure that there will be enough commission to let the Incentivized Meritocracy be self-sustainable, we will set an AUM (Asset Under Management) threshold in the first investment cycle.

 ### 2.2 Cycle Phases